J. D. Hammer: Professional career

-Colorado Rockies organization (2016–2017)
+Colorado Rockies (2016–2017)

 The Colorado Rockies of Major League Baseball (MLB), Hammer's hometown team, selected him in the 24th round, 710th overall, of the 2016 MLB Draft.
 He signed with the team for a bonus of only $1,000 and was assigned to the Rookie-level Grand Junction Rockies of the Pioneer League.
 The Grand Junction Rockies were managed at the time by Frank Gonzales, who had coached Hammer when he was in high school.
 Hammer made 27 Pioneer League appearances, all in relief, in his first season of professional baseball.
 He posted a 0–2 record and a 3.92 ERA while striking out 52 batters in 43 2/3 innings.

-Hammer opened the 2017 baseball season as the designated closer for the Class A Asheville Tourists.
+Hammer opened the 2017 baseball season as the designated closer for the Single–A Asheville Tourists.
 After going 3–1 with a 1.08 ERA, 40 strikeouts, and six saves in his first 25 innings, he became one of six Tourists named to the South Atlantic League Mid-Season All-Star Team that June.
-He pitched five more innings, earning another win and striking out two more batters, before being called up to the Class A-Advanced Lancaster JetHawks.
+He pitched five more innings, earning another win and striking out two more batters, before being called up to the High–A Lancaster JetHawks.
 In 12 games there, Hammer went 0–1 with a 5.25 ERA, striking out 18 batters in 12 innings and converting six saves.
 Between the two teams, Hammer successfully converted 13 saves in 14 opportunities and averaged 13.9 strikeouts per nine innings (K/9).